-The proposed book series will publish cutting-edge research on the Anthropocene with a dual focus on both Africa and Asia, as well as the complex relations connecting these two continents, and the oceans between them.
-It will showcase fresh and original studies of the Anthropocene – theories, methods and practices – across the environmental humanities and social sciences.
-This will include anthropology, art, cinema and theater, comparative literature, cultural studies, ecology, geology, history, law, linguistics, media studies, political science, religion and sociology under the broad heading of ‘environmental humanities’.
-Possible topics include, but are not limited to, the Chinese Belt and Road initiative, bio-politics, climate change, the COVID-19 pandemic, ecofeminism, eco-criticism, ecological problems and policies, energy issues, environmental transformation, oceanic and maritime studies, anthro-zoology and multi-species entanglements, neo-colonialism and post-coloniality, development issues and ‘wicked problems’ in and from the Global South.
+This book series publishes cutting-edge research on the Anthropocene with a dual focus on both Africa and Asia, as well as the complex relations connecting these two continents, and the oceans between them.
+It showcases fresh and original studies of the Anthropocene – theories, methods and practices – across the environmental humanities and social sciences.
+These include anthropology, art, cinema and theater, comparative literature, cultural studies, ecology, geology, history, law, linguistics, media studies, political science, religion and sociology under the broad heading of ‘environmental humanities’.
+We are interested in bio-politics, climate change, pandemics, ecological problems and policies, energy issues, environmental history, oceanic and maritime studies, anthrozoology and multi-species entanglements, neocolonialism and post-coloniality, development issues and ‘wicked problems’ in and from the Global South.
 This English-language book series is directed at scholars, graduate and undergraduate students of Anthropocene studies related to Africa and Asia.

 Please see our Guidelines for a Book Proposal.
 All submissions are subject to a double-anonymous peer review process prior to publication.